aaravchandra02/File-Mover/Readme.md

 - Installer Files

-**bold** Download the file in the 'dist' fodler and run it following the steps below.
+** Download the file in the 'dist' fodler and run it following the steps below.**

 This repository contains an executable file that can be executed using the command line interface.